tofflemire/tofflemire.github.io/pages/other_research.md

 <img src="/local_files/CD_supersonic.jpg" width="300" ALIGN="left" HSPACE="25" />
 Before starting graduate school at the University of Wisconsin, I spent a summer in Madison doing research as part of the NSF REU program.
 I worked with Prof. Alex Lazarian and, then graduate student, Blakesley Burkhart on a project analyizing the column density distribution of simulated magnetohydrodynamic (MHD) turbulence.

-The primary motivation of our work was to find a novel way of analyzing observable quantities of the interstellar medium (ISM), namely the projected column density, that reveal the level of turbulence and magnetic field strength.
-Turbulence and magnetic fields play a large role in the
+The primary motivation of our work was to find a novel way of analyzing observable quantities of the interstellar medium (ISM), namely the projected column density, that reveal the level of turbulence and the magnetic field strength.
+Turbulence and magnetic fields play a large role in the evolution of the ISM and the formation of stars but they are notoriously hard to measure.
+By analyzing the spatial distribution of gas in simulations, where the turbulen mach number and magnetic field strength are known, we

 <a href='http://adsabs.harvard.edu/abs/2011ApJ...736...60T' target='blank'> A link to the peer-reviewed paper can be found here.</a>